 - No upper limit for buying but eligibility criteria is based upon the individual’s income.

 Early a term plan is purchased it is better since premium will be lower as with increasing age lifestyle diseases may increase your premium as these diseases come under pre-existing ailments.

 What is Whole Life Insurance?

 The life policies are legal contracts and the terms and conditions mentioned describe the limitations of the insured events.
 The specific exclusions are mentioned clearly in the contract to limit the liability of the insurer like claims related to suicide, fraud, war, riot and civil commotion.

 Life insurances come under two major categories- Protection policies and Investment policies.
 Protection policies are designed to provide a benefit like a lump sum payment in the occurrence of any specified event.
 Investment life insurance policies offer a lump sum amount after a certain age is reached.

-- Life insurance has a guaranteed return which is paid on maturity whereas in the case of term insurance the lump sum amount is paid only if death or certain eventuality occurs.
+- Whole life insurance has a guaranteed return which is paid on maturity whereas in the case of term insurance the lump sum amount is paid only if death or certain eventuality occurs.
 No payment is made in cases of survival within the fixed term.

 Though it acts as an investment vehicle and also provides tax rebates, it should be bought keeping in mind only the protection factor.
 In comparison term plan which is for a limited term is mainly purchased to meet some specific needs with a specified tenure like mortgage protection, child education protection.

-This has been a guide to Whole Life Insurance vs Term Life Insurance.
-Here we discuss the top difference between whole life and term life insurance along with infographics and comparison table.
+This has been a guide to Term Life Insurance vs Whole Life Insurance.
+Here we discuss the top differences between these insurance along with infographics and comparative table.
 To learn more about insurance, you may have a look at the following articles –